Stalin, Communists, and Fatal Statistics

 Kulaks and the Proletariat

-We tend to remember the Great Terror of 1937-1938 when so many old Bolsheviks and communist party functionaries were eliminated by Stalin during the the Great Purge.
+We tend to remember the Great Terror of 1936-1938, when so many old Bolsheviks and communist party functionaries were eliminated by Stalin, as the Great Purge.
 But the Soviet State continued to grind down upon the very citizens whom the Revolution had sworn to liberate and protect.
 And it began with Lenin from the inception of the Revolution of October 1917 to the end of the Soviet era.
 Stalin only intensified the repression to unimaginable limits.
 And the common Russians suffered too.

 Millions of Kulaks and poorer Russian peasants were killed during the forced establishment of collective farms.
 Peasants fought requisition and collectivization by killing farm animals, hoarding or burning crops.
 Stalin's militia and secret police fought back by drowning, shooting, and starving the peasants.
 Others were sent to the gulag for slave labor, used in the construction of the White Sea and Volga canals, timber and lumber projects in the tundra and taiga, etc., so that the lifespan of peasants and workers (the proletariat in chains) was barely 3 months in the labor camps!